sownthunder/spotifyt/README.md

 By respecting YoutubeInMp3's [Terms of Service](https://www.youtubeinmp3.com/tos/) while using Spotifyt, you should be good.

 #### Does it have malicious code ?
-No. Also it has no privative code so you can read it all and make your own conclusions lol.
+No. It also has no privative code so you can read it all and make your own conclusions lol.

 # License